zevweiss/jemf/README.md

 ### Data storage

 jemf stores data in a single JSON file symmetrically encrypted under a master passphrase via gpg.
-Directories are stored as JSON objects; files are simply strings.
-The top-level structure of the file is a dictionary with two elements, `data` and `metadata`, with the former being the root directory of the (mini-)filesystem.
+Each jemf filesystem object (file, directory, or symlink) is stored as a JSON object, each of which has a set of common metadata fields that indicate what type of object it is (`type`) and record the timestamp, time zone, and hostname of its last modification (`mtime`, `mtzname`, and `mhost`, respectively).
+Each type has one additional type-specific field: `entries` for directories (an object mapping names to other filesystem objects), `data` for files (a string of its contents), and `target` for symlinks (the path the symlink points to).
+The top-level structure of the JSON file is an object with two elements, `data` and `metadata`.  `data` is the root directory of the (mini-)filesystem; `metadata` stores a format revision number (currently 3) as well as the timestamp, timezone, and hostname of the last modification made to the filesystem as a whole.

 ### License